 Sultanate of Women

-Sultanate of Women is a fascinating period of time in Ottoman history.
-It started in approximately 1533, when Sultan Suleiman the Magnificent married Hürrem Sultan.
-It ended with the death of Turhan Hatice Sultan in 1683.
+The Sultanate of Women represents a fascinating period in Ottoman history.
+It began around 1533, when Sultan Suleiman the Magnificent married Hürrem Sultan.
+It concluded with the death of Turhan Hatice Sultan in 1683.

 WHAT IS SULTANATE OF WOMEN?